nishamuktewar/techtree/choosing_topics.md

 5. Spend ~1 week doing detailed technical feasibility studies and brainstorming concrete prototype possibilities

-6. Meet settle on one topic.
+6. Meet to settle on one topic.
 Profit.

 At every stage, interesting subjects will not make the cut.
 Some should be put back on the list for consideration next time!
-But many would make great [quick projects](quick_projects.md) (e.g. they're not cutting edge but we should know more to help our clients; or we need to spend more time on them before we commit to a report). lients; or we need to spend more time on them before we commit to a report).
+But many would make great [quick projects](quick_projects.md) (e.g. they're not cutting edge but we should know more to help our clients; or we need to spend more time on them before we commit to a report).